Study of Surzebiclimab (BGB-A425) and Alcestobart (LBL-007) in Combination With Tislelizumab in Advanced Solid Tumors

 Chapel Hill

-many types of tumors.
-However, based upon the rate of primary and secondary resistance to
+remarkable results in the treatment of many types of tumors.
+However, based upon the rate

-PD-1 blockade, it is apparent that additional immuno-regulatory mechanism(s) underlie
+of primary and secondary resistance to PD-1 blockade, it was apparent that additional

-to maximize the suppression of effector TILs as well as promote resistance to anti-PD-1
+PD-1 to maximize the suppression of effector tumor infiltrating lymphocytes (TILs) as

-therapy.
-Therefore, TIM-3 represents an ideal target with the potential to significantly
+well as promote resistance to anti-PD-1 therapy.
+Therefore, TIM-3 represents an ideal

-improve and/or extend the therapeutic benefit of anti-PD-1 therapy to a greater number of
+of anti-PD-1 therapy to a greater number of participants.

-TIM3, LAG3, and PD-1 function as immune checkpoint receptors in the overlapping
+TIM-3, Lymphocyte activation gene-3 (LAG-3), and PD-1 function as immune checkpoint

-regulation of immune tolerance and have been shown to be co-overexpressed on the tumor
+receptors in the overlapping regulation of immune tolerance and have been shown to be

-infiltrating lymphocytes (TILs) from the participant samples of various solid tumors.
+co-overexpressed on the TILs from the participant samples of various solid tumors.

 Furthermore, emerging clinical data and preclinical data demonstrate co-expression of

-Tim-3, LAG-3, PD-1 often yield T cells' exhausted immunophenotype (ie, cytokine
+TIM-3, LAG-3, PD-1 often yield T cells exhausted immunophenotype (i.e., cytokine

 expression, proliferation etc.).
 Cancer cells take advantage of PD-1, TIM-3, and LAG-3 in